 The great thing about our short courses is that as well as being fascinating, hands-on courses in their own right, they can also act as tasters for anyone looking to do a longer course with us.

-If you’re interested in taking a 12 week course or longer but want to get a feel for the studio and the workshop, meet the tutors, and see what the place is like, you can take one of our shorter courses and if you do go on to book a long course we’ll refund the cost of the short course against the cost of the long course.
+If you’re interested in taking a 12 week course or longer but want to get a feel for the studio and the workshop, meet the tutors, and see what the place is like, you can take one of our one week taster course first.

->

-> Our one year course lasts a full 50 weeks, with two weeks off in December, which means you can really make the most of your time here.
-One year students cover all the essentials with plenty of time to really hone your skills, and they get the time to complete three of their own projects, as well learn about other, more advanced topics.
+Our one year courses last a full 50 weeks, with one week off in August and another in December, which means you can really make the most of your time here.
+One year students cover all the essentials with plenty of time to really hone the skills, and they get the time to complete three of their own projects, alongside learning about other, more advanced topics.

->

-> If you have some experience already, maybe you’ve been working in the industry or have been a committed hobbyist for years, then our one year advanced course may be for you.
+If you have some experience already, maybe you’ve been working in the industry or have been a committed hobbyist for years, then our one year advanced course may be for you.
 You’ll cover more advanced subjects like mixed medias and model making, and will have time to complete four projects.

->

-> If you have any questions, do get in touch.
+If you have any questions, do get in touch.
 We can give you further information on what exactly the course covers, to see if it’s right for you and your career plans.
 We can also offer advice on practicalities like accommodation.
 Have a look at our FAQ page to see if we’ve answered your question there.